 ABLE Erasmus+ project with KU Leuven, University of Leiden - ABLE Erasmus+ Project (2015-2018) - exploring the use of learning analytics in University

 STELA Erasmus+ project with KU Leuven, TU Delft, TU Graz, SEFI – STELA Erasmus+ Project (2015-2018) - seeking to develop strategies for improving student transition into higher education using learning analytics

 Between 2008 and 2011 Ed led the HERE Project in conjunction with Bournemouth and Bradford Universities as part of the Paul Hamlyn Fund / HEFCE project What Works?
 Student Retention and Success.
-The research project explored the impact of doubting and course teams on the decisions of students to withdraw or not.
+The research project explored the mpact of doubting and course teams on the decisions of students to withdraw or not.

 Between 2005 and 2010, Ed was a member of the Learnhigher CETL Steering group with particular responsibility for academic writing.

 Ed is a member of the European First Year Experience Network steering group.
-He is a reviewer for the Journal of Learning Development in Higher Education.

 FOSTER, E., LAWTHER, S., KEENAN, C., BATES, N., COLLEY, B. and LEFEVER, R. 2012.
 The HERE project toolkit: a resource for programme teams interested in improving student engagement and retention.
 Nottingham: Nottingham Trent University.

 HARDY, C. and FOSTER, E., 2008.
 Other people's writing: peer mentoring for academic writing.
 In: NTU 10th Annual Learning and Teaching Conference 'Inspiring Learning and Teaching in a Global Context.
 Nottingham Trent University, Nottingham, 3 April 2008.